rlidwka/asset-pipeline/README.md

 This module is no longer supported.
-There are a lot of issues (minification, source maps, etc.) that we never got quite right.

 You can use [mincer](https://github.com/nodeca/mincer) instead.